NixOS/rfcs/process/0093-rfc-categories.md

   1. Initial Comment Period
   1. Implement Prototype, request infrastructure for prototype
   1. Generate data & insights from Prototype and record them in the RFC
-  1. Proceed to Final COmment Period
+  1. Proceed to Final Comment Period
   1. Fully implement in production after RFC acceptation.

 # Prior Art